Do you have a hard time coming up with healthy breakfast ideas for the kids before they head off to school?

 #3.
 I fear verbal abuse and violence.

 Nursing career fear #3: violence against nurses in the workplace

-Abuse against nurses is very common.
-In fact, nurses are expected to put up with levels of abuse that would NEVER be acceptable in any other professional setting.
+Abuse against nurses is prevalent.
+Nurses are expected to put up with levels of abuse that would NEVER be acceptable in any other professional setting.
 I have been cussed at more times than I can count, in just about every colorful way you could imagine, for just doing my job.
 And guess what?
 Not one single abusive patient or family member as EVER been asked to leave the hospital.
 Sadly, it appears that nurse abuse is acceptable and that nurses must deal with it as a part of the job.

-Here is a recent example: I had a patient verbally assault me in the most vile way possible when I brought them their scheduled life-saving anti-rejection medicines.
-I explained that I was there to help them and calmly asked the patient several times to stop using vulgar language at me.
+Here is a recent example: I had a patient verbally assault me in the vilest way possible when I brought them their scheduled life-saving anti-rejection medicines.
+I explained that I was there to help them, and calmly asked the patient several times to stop using vulgar language at me.
 Finally, I told them I would find them a different nurse and left the room.

 Tearfully, I told my charge nurse, who supported me and assigned the patient a different RN.
-I found out later that the patient was so offended that I refused to be their nurse that they filed a complaint against me.
-I also found out later that their were several other nurses in the days prior who had been putting up with the same exact verbal abuse.
+I found out later that the patient was so offended that I refused to be their nurse, that they filed a complaint against me.
+I also found out later that there were several other nurses in the days prior who had been putting up with the same verbal abuse.

-Even worse, violence against nurses is prevalent (especially emergency room nurses) and it usually isn’t even routinely tracked.
+Even worse, violence against nurses is prevalent (especially emergency room nurses), and it usually isn’t even routinely tracked.
 I have been lucky not to find myself the victim of direct physical violence as a nurse as of yet.
-Many nurses have not been so not lucky.
+Many nurses have not been so not fortunate.

 #4.
 I fear not having more earning potential.